NCSU-Libraries/visualization_templates/processing/ProcessingDocumentation.md

 - Typically, **PNGs perform better than SVGs** for graphic elements.
 If you have many copies of the same graphic element in your sketch, then use PNGs.
 A good example for this kind of implementation would be leaves on a tree.
 If you have a single graphic for a leaf which you’re making copies of to create the tree, PNGs will perform much better than SVGs.
 - That being said, also keep in mind that the **PNGs might have a problem displaying properly in P3D** rendering mode.
 In P3D, you might need to change the z-depth of the PNG images in order for the transparency to display properly.
 If the PNG overlaps with an element created within Processing and is present on the same z-depth, the transparency might not be rendered perfectly.
 This problem does not seem to be present in the other rendering modes (P2D and PDF).
 - A note about **type quality and textMode()**.
 The default text mode for rendering type in Processing is MODEL, in which case the text is drawn as a texture.
 A much better way of rendering text is changing the text mode to SHAPE, which draws the text as vector geometry.
 However, this comes at the cost of a substantial performance loss.
 Keep this in mind when drawing text - if the type is in focus and is important, then use the SHAPE text mode by invoking textMode(SHAPE); however change it back to MODEL once the important text has been rendered.
 This is probably similar to the performance difference between rendering a PNG image vs rendering an SVG element, see comment above.
 - Keep the **smooth() level to either 2 or 4** for most applications.
 If you notice a framerate drop (during testing on the walls) then decrease it by a step.
 The way smooth(N) works is rendering the image at N times the size specified in the size() function in setup(), and then downsampling it to the correct size.
 This is also called anti-aliasing.

+######Submission guidelines:
+- Once you're happy with your sketch from running it on your personal computer with the template, and you're ready to test it on the wall, send us a copy of your source code.
+- Typically, the source code is saved in the Processing sketchbook folder.
+For Windows users, the default location is "...\Documents\Processing\", for Mac users the default location is "~/Documents/Processing/".
+- Set up a meeting with us so that we can test your code on the walls with you, and discuss / suggest anything if you need input.
+- After finalizing the code after testing on the walls, you can again submit the code to us so that we can display it on the wall.